-There should be safe and secure frameworks for appropriate social media usage for both staff and students both during and outside of school hours.
+There should be safe and secure frameworks for appropriate social media usage for staff and students both during and outside of school hours.
 Beyond applying common sense, many staff members, teachers, and students are sometimes only vaguely aware (and often completely unaware) of a school’s policies surrounding social media.

 What happens if a staff member who has access to school social media accounts leaves the school in unsavoury circumstances?
 How do you best deal with an angry parent who is writing derogatory messages on your school’s public Facebook page or group?
 What about a students uploading videos online while in school uniform?